joaoventura/react-app-start/README.md

 # React-app-start

-A minimalist boilerplate for react.js applications.
-Uses browserify to bundle the javascript source files, and gulp.js to automate the building process.
+A simple boilerplate for react.js applications.

+It uses browserify to bundle the javascript source files, and gulp.js to automate the building process.
+It also provides ways to listen to changes in files and rebuild the project automatically.